1. BrowserConfig – Controlling the Browser

 proxy |

-str (default: None ) |
+str (deprecated) |

 proxy_config |

-dict (default: None ) |
+ProxyConfig or dict (default: None) |

-For advanced or multi-proxy needs, specify details like {"server": "...", "username": "...", ...} . |
+For advanced or multi-proxy needs, specify ProxyConfig object or dict like {"server": "...", "username": "...", "password": "..."}. |

 use_persistent_context |

-bool (default: False ) |
+bool (default: False) |

-If True , uses a persistent browser context (keep cookies, sessions across runs).
-Also sets use_managed_browser=True . |
+If True, uses a persistent browser context (keep cookies, sessions across runs).
+Also sets use_managed_browser=True. |

 user_data_dir |

-str or None (default: None ) |
+str or None (default: None) |

 Directory to store user data (profiles, cookies).
 Must be set if you want permanent sessions. |